According to scientists, the lifetime urge to travel the world is stored in a gene.

 A dream can be steady or hasty.

-A dream can be life changing when you achieve it but at the same time it can change your life just by following it.
+A dream can be life changing when you achieve your dream but at the same time it can change your life just by following it.

 Whatever a dream is, there is one empowering truth about it: